rcambrj/sovol-dryer-firmware/README.md

 	![4 dryer tray screws](./tray-screws.webp)

 2. Confirm that the chip on your board is a `HC32F005x6xx`.
+The numbering is small and in an awkward location, try taking a photo with your phone.
 If the chip does not match, these firmware files will likely cause irreparable damage.
 Do not proceed.

 3. Configure your USB to serial adapter to send 3.3V